Enriqueta Aragones' Research

 The Key Party in the Catalan Government in the Spanish Economic Review (2007) 9 (4): 249-271.
 This paper analyzes the different compositions of the catalan governing coalitions during the current democratic period, and offers some predictions about the coalitions that can be expected in the future.
 During this period, in catalan politics, there have been two main political issues over which the different parties have taken positions: rightist versus leftist with respect to economic policy, and sovereign versus centralist with respect to the power distribution within the state.
 I find that for any allocation of parliament seats there is a key party: a party that has a clear advantage in terms of being able to decide the composition of the governing coalition.
 I show the features that allow a party to become the key party and those that affect the size of the advantage of the key party.

-An Automated Model of Government Formation is a joint project with Pilar Dellunde.
-Forthcoming in The Political Economy of Democracy, edited by E. Aragonès, C. Beviá, H. Llavador, N. Schofield, published by Fundación BBVA.
+An Automated Model of Government Formation is a joint project with Pilar Dellunde published in The Political Economy of Democracy, edited by E. Aragončs, C. Beviá, H. Llavador, N. Schofield, published by Fundación BBVA (2009).
 We propose a formal model of bargaining for government formation in a parliamentary democracy that permits the analysis of the effects of a large class of bargaining strategies on the possibility of reaching agreements and on the policy compromise of the members of the government coalition that forms.
 We also propose a complementary algorithm that, applied to the proposed model, would allow to implement the simulations of the interplay of different sets of strategies.
 The implementation of the combination described above should shed some light on the performance of the different strategies according to the benefit they produce for the parties.

-Bargaining for Government Formation is a joint project with Pilar Dellunde and Xavier Vilà.
-It aims at constructing the algorithm proposed in "An Automated Model of Government Foramtion".
-Using the Netlogo software we will simulate the interplay of several parties using different strategies, and evaluate the payoffs they obtain from the outcomes of the simulation.
-We will compare the performance of the different strategies in different setups, and conclude about the optimality of each one of the strategies characteristics.
-We will also allow strategies to evolve over the paying time in order to find the optimal strategy for a party when facing a given environment.
-Finally, we will find the overall optimal strategies of parties that use strategies that improve over time.
+Government Coalition Bargaining is a joint project with Pilar Dellunde and Xavier Vilŕ.
+It aims at constructing the algorithm proposed in "An Automated Model of Government Formation".
+We simulate the interplay of several parties using different strategies, and evaluate the payoffs they obtain from the outcomes of the simulation.
+We compare the performance of the different strategies in different setups, and conclude about the optimality of each one of the strategies characteristics.
+We also allow strategies to evolve over the paying time in order to find the optimal strategy for a party when facing a given environment.
+Finally, we find the overall optimal strategies of parties that use strategies that improve over time.

 Social Choice